Squirt gun full of poison

 “I guess they cracked before I did,” Jacob said with a yawn, turning off the light and going back to sleep.

 This went on for many years.
-The eggs never broke open to reveal anything other than the raptor like feet.
+The eggs never broke open to reveal anything other than the raptor-like feet.
 Their numbers seemed to stay pretty consistent through-out the years, even though more were laid all the time.
-Jacob didn’t what to think about where the others went.
+Jacob didn’t want to think about where the others went.

 Finally, one fall morning, Jacob did not get out of bed.
 His heart had stopped during the night.
 The dog, realizing he had no one to be loyal to anymore, hightailed it out of there as fast as he could.
 When people saw him running down Main Street, everyone knew Jacob was gone.

-There as a big turnout for his funeral, despite fears of unwanted guests.
+There was a big turnout for his funeral, despite fears of unwanted guests.
 Thankfully none showed.
 Jacob’s animals were sold and taken away, the chickens never laying another egg and allowed to live out their lives pecking on the lawn of the widow Marshall.
 The cow was taken by a local petting zoo and was still occasionally picked on.
 The cats were cats.
 They found their own new homes and were fine.

 As for the critters, no one knew for sure.
 Once the coop was torn down, they seemed to be lost and walk around the farm with no purpose and wandered off in all directions.
 But for the locals, most figured they had stuck around to create more disorder.